harisaurus/react-native-workshop/React Native Workshop.md

 I'll be sending a tiny survey out after this to collect your feedback.
 It helps refine these workshops to make them more efficient and useful for you all.

 Once again, thanks! <3

-- Additional stuff

-    # headerMode

-    in the options object for StackNavigator.
-This applies to the entire stack.

-        headerMode: screen

-    # Stretch goals

-    - theme file
-    - requesting data
-    - favoriting a session